Guide to LoRaWAN Sensor: Use Cases and Types

 • Class C: These would receive information unless they are transmitting data, hence less latency.
 However, these classes of devices are very energy intensive

-Ideally, LoRaWAN sensors would communicate the sensor data to a gateway in the LoRaWAN, or in some cases it would communicate directly into a central node such as a server.
+Ideally, LoRaWAN sensors would communicate the sensor data to a LoRa gateway in the LoRaWAN, or in some cases it would communicate directly into a central node such as a server.
 This information is then processed by a central node such as a local server or a cloud server, where the user can access and monitor their application.

 Types of LoRaWAN sensor